Pricing Corporate Bonds with Interest Rates Following Double Square-Root Process

 This paper develops a corporate bond pricing model following the structural approach in which the dynamics of the instantaneous risk-free interest rate are governed by a double square-root (DSR) process.
 Credit spreads generated from this pricing model depend explicitly upon the levels of interest rates via a nonlinear effect arising from a DSR process.
 Given a positive correlation between interest rates and leverage ratios, the credit spreads generated by this pricing model have a negative relationship with interest rates, that is consistent with empirical findings using bond market data over the period 2008-2013 when interest rates were low.

-Keywords: Corporate bond pricing model; Stochastic interest rate; Leverage ratio
+Keywords: Finance, Corporate bond pricing, Stochastic interest rate

 JEL Classification: G13, G21, G28